 What can I do about flatulence?

-Your GP can help you find ways to control flatulence, and this may include treatment such as charcoal tablets.
-Often, you can bring wind under control with simple changes to your diet and lifestyle, like avoiding unabsorbable carbohydrates, eating smaller and more frequent meals, eating and drinking more slowly, and taking regular exercise.
+Your GP can help you find ways to control flatulence.
+Often, you can bring wind under control with simple changes to your diet and lifestyle, for example following a low-FODMAP diet.

 There are treatments available, such as COLPERMIN® IBS Relief, which can help tackle flatulence and other bowel symptoms of IBS you may be suffering.
 Many are available without prescription, but always discuss it with your GP.